Every bankruptcy debtor yearns to rebuild their credit. Whatever drove them to bankruptcy did no favors to their creditworthiness.

 The need for a new loan can be imperative to a homeowner in Chapter 13 who needs a better interest rate, a recomputed loan term, or just needs out of Chapter 13 with a discharge.

-Here’s what it takes to get a home loan after filing bankruptcy, from a mortgage broker who’s been doing it for decades in Northern California, Bob Schuman.
+Here’s what it takes to get a home loan after filing bankruptcy, from California mortgage broker who’s been doing it for a long time in California.

 New real estate financing and Chapter 13 are not as incompatible as some assume.